Corruption in Chile: Trials

 The Public Ministry formally charged Deputy Laura Soto with embezzlement for using state funds of the Programas de Generación de Empleo (PGE, Job Making Programs) to finance her 2005 electoral campaign on March 5, 2007.
-Soto refused to attend the hearing, and her attorney Juan Carlos Manríquez declared that she believed her presence was unnecessary.
+Soto refused to attend the hearing, and her attorney, Juan Carlos Manríquez, stated that she believed her presence was unnecessary.
 Manríquez also questioned the legality of subjecting a congressperson to an investigation and trial.
-He criticized the Public Ministry for not having insufficient evidence and declared the Constitutional Tribunal should decide whether Soto should be investigated.
-Judge Jorge Abott responded by saying the Public Ministry would continue their investigation.
+He criticized the Public Ministry for not having sufficient evidence and declared the Constitutional Tribunal should decide whether Soto should be investigated.
+Judge Jorge Abott responded by saying the Public Ministry would continue its investigation.
 Soto denied critics' assertions that she was "hiding" from the investigation and trying to use her position as deputy to halt them.
 She also denied any knowledge of the use of PGE money to fund her campaign.

-The Public Ministry has announced it is also investigating Soto's daughter Marisol Paniagua, member of the municipal council of Valparaíso, and José Manuel Mancilla, Regional Secretary of Labor in the Valparaíso Region, for embezzling using the PGE money.
-Deputy Rodrigo González, facing the same charges, will be charged on April.
+The Public Ministry has announced it is also investigating Soto's daughter, Marisol Paniagua, member of the municipal council of Valparaíso, and José Manuel Mancilla, Regional Secretary of Labor in the Valparaíso Region, for embezzling using the PGE money.
+Deputy Rodrigo González, facing the same charges, will be charged in April.

 Laura Soto has been acquitted of all charges by the tribunal.